-Returning students wishing to live in the residence halls must participate in the room selection process conducted by the Office of Residence & Commuter Life during the spring semester.
+Returning students wishing to live in the residence halls MUST participate in the room selection process conducted by the Office of Housing & Residence Life during the spring semester.
 To participate in the room selection process, students are responsible for completing their Housing application.
 The due date will be announced at the start of spring semester.
 Those students who complete the necessary paperwork by the assigned date will be given priority in room selection over those who complete paperwork late.
-Assignments are made according to class/lottery number and on a space available basis.
+Assignments are made on a first-come, first served basis [at Housing Selection] and on a space available basis [any point after Housing Selection event takes place].